oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

-   Here's a sample automation script for `restartVersion` that takes a namespace as the first parameter (default `sample-domain1-ns`) and that takes a domainUID as the second parameter (default `sample-domain1`):
+   Here's a sample automation script for `restartVersion` that takes a namespace as the first parameter (default `sample-domain1-ns`) and a domainUID as the second parameter (default `sample-domain1`):

    ```
    #!/bin/bash